A Comprehensive Antelope Canyon Guide for Travelers

 Antelope Canyon Guide

-Antelope Canyon rests on Navajo reservation land, so it isn’t public land.
+Antelope Canyon rests on the Navajo reservation land, so it isn’t public land.
 While you can visit the Lower Antelope Canyon without a guide, any visit to the Upper Antelope Canyon must be done with a tour guide.
-This is for the best as the Upper Antelope Canyon gets much more congested.
+This is for the best, as the Upper Antelope Canyon gets much more congested.

 The parking for the Upper and Lower Antelope Canyon tours is roughly 7.5 miles South of the town of Page, Arizona.
 Most tours sell out well in advance, so if you are planning to be in the area and want to take a tour of Upper Antelope Canyon, make sure you book your tour at least a week in advance.